Daniel Dulany the Elder: Border dispute with Pennsylvania

 In the 1730s, under the rule of Governor Samuel Ogle, Maryland became engaged in a border dispute with Pennsylvania.
 Several settlers were taken prisoners on both sides and Penn sent a committee to Governor Ogle to resolve the situation.
 Rioting broke out in the disputed territory and Ogle appealed to the King for resolution.
 In 1736 Ogle dispatched Dulany to Philadelphia in order to negotiate the release of a number of imprisoned Marylanders, though without success, and the border warfare continued.

 Lawyer, planter, land developer

 Dulany became wealthy from his legal practice, and through the 1720s began to accumulate and develop land.
 He advertised for tenants to settle his land in Baltimore, Kent and Prince Georges county, paying with tobacco, corn or wheat.
 He is credited with the founding of Frederick.

-Family and legacy
+Personal life

 Dulany married three times, first to Charity Courts Smallwood, widow of Bayne Smallwood.
 She died one year after wedding Daniel.
 By his second wife Rebecca Smith, the daughter of Colonel Walter Smith, he had a large family, not atypical for the time: